Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Experiments

 \subsection{Classification}

 In this section, we report results on various image classification datasets.
 We use a 2-layer MLP (with 500 hidden units each), which has $648,010$ parameters.
-(For results using a CNN, see the appendix.)
+(For results using a CNN, see \cref{appx:classification} in the appendix.)

 \paragraph{Stationary distribution} We start by considering the fashion-MNIST image classification dataset (\cite{Xiao2017}).
-The hyperparameters are tuned using Bayesian optimization to maximize the validation-set average log-likelihood over the first $500$ steps.
 For replay-SGD, we use a replay buffer of size $10$ and tune the learning rate.
 In \cref{fig:fmnist-st-clf-miscl} we plot the misclassification rate on the test set vs number of training samples using the MLP.
 (We show the mean and standard error over 100 random trials.)
 We see that LOFI (with $\memory=10$) is the most sample efficient learner, then replay SGD (with $\buffer=10$), then replay Adam; the diagonal EKF versions and OGD are the least sample efficient learners.

 In the appendix we show the following additional results.
-In \cref{fig:fmnist-st-nll} we show the results using NLL as the evaluation metric; in this case, the gap between LOFI and the other methods is even larger.
+In \cref{fig:fmnist-st-nll} we show the results using NLL as the evaluation metric; in this case, the gap between LOFI and the other methods is similarly noticeable.
+In \cref{fig:fmnist-st-clf-nlpd} we show the results using NLPD under the generalized probit approximation; the performance gap reduces but \lofi is still the best method (see \cref{appx:predict-obs} for discussion on analytical approximations to the NLPD).
 In \cref{fig:fmnist-st-cnn} we show results using a CNN (a LeNet-style architecture with 3 hidden layers and 421,641 parameters); trends are similar to the MLP case.
 In \cref{fig:fmnist-st-cnn-vs-rank} we show how changing the rank $\memory$ of \lofi affects performance within the range 1 to 50.
-For NLL it has little impact; for misclassification we see that larger $\memory$ is better, with gains plateauing at $\memory=10$.
+We see that for both NLL and misclassification rate, larger $\memory$ is better, with gains plateauing at around $\memory\approx10$.
 We also show that a spherical approximation to \lofi, discussed in \cref{sec:spherical} in the appendix, gives worse results.

 \paragraph{Piecewise stationary distribution} To evaluate model performance in the non-stationary classification setting, we perform inference under the incremental domain learning scenario using the permuted-fashion-MNIST dataset \citep{Hsu2018}.
 After every $300$ training examples, the images are permuted randomly and we compare performances across $10$ consecutive tasks.
-The hyperparameters are tuned using Bayesian optimization to maximize the one-step-ahead predictive likelihood, $p(y_t|\vx_t,\data_{1:t-1})$, over the training set.

 \eat{ \footnote{ In a real non-stationary problem, where there are no task boundaries, we can use the error in the one-step-ahead predictive distribution as an evaluation metric, as proposed in \citep{Gama2013}.
 This is equivalent to the prequential loss discussed in \citep{Dawid99,Bornschein2022}.
 The results using this metric are qualitatively similar to the ones shown above, but are much noisier. } }